Author:

 The new entrance lock, a view to the North to the swing bridge.
 The demolition of this lock failed completely, as the troops assigned to this target never made it to the shore.

-The new entrance lock, seen towards the South and showing the swing bridge before the avant port basin.
+before the avant port basin.
 To the left is the Old Town, in 1942 a maze of small streets in which some commandos tried to hide.

 A French frigate made fast in the Saint-Nazaire basin at the Quai du Commerce.
 Their crew attended the Operation Chariot remembrance ceremony later that day.